 Antioxidants, as a class, improve blood flow and therefore promote the normal oxygenation of tissues, thereby rendering tumors more—not less—susceptible to radiation.

-Numerous studies have shown that vitamin E and selenium protect against radiation-induced cancers.
+Numerous studies have shown that vitamin E and selenium, two known anti-oxidants, protect against radiation-induced cancers.

 A precise combination of antioxidants can help decrease damage expected from radiotherapy, including the formation of other cancer, especially in high-dose radiation since RT reduces tissue antioxidants.